- Brian Chung Hon-Yin, MD, FCCMG

 The epidemiology, genetics, pathogenesis, clinical manifestations, diagnosis, management, and prognosis of BWS are reviewed in this topic.

 BWS is a panethnic disorder with an estimated population prevalence of 1 in 10,300 to 13,700 [4,5].
 This figure most likely represents an underestimate because milder phenotypes may not be ascertained.
 The prevalence is equal in males and females, with the notable exception of an increased frequency of female monozygotic twins versus male monozygotic twins .
 BWS usually occurs sporadically (85 percent), but familial transmission occurs in approximately 15 percent of cases.
 Assisted reproductive technology (ART) is associated with an increased risk of imprinting disorders, with a 10-fold increased risk of BWS seen in live births from ART compared with natural conception in one Italian study .

 GENETICS AND PATHOGENESIS

 Generally, both the maternally and paternally inherited alleles of each autosomal gene pair are expressed.
 Less than 100 genes across the genome are imprinted and expressed monoallelically in a parent of origin-specific manner (figure 1).
-That is, for a given imprinted gene pair, one parental allele is consistently expressed, whereas the other allele is silenced.
+That is, for a given imprinted gene pair, one parental allele is exclusively or preferentially expressed, whereas the other allele is silenced or weakly expressed.
 Genomic imprinting is regulated by epigenetic mechanisms.
-These include noncoding RNAs and chemical modifications extrinsic to the primary nucleotide sequence, such as DNA methylation and histone modifications.
+These include noncoding RNAs and chemical modifications extrinsic to the primary nucleotide sequence, such as DNA methylation and histone protein tail modifications.
 Different DNA methylation and histone modification states underpin the expression or silencing of imprinted alleles.
-Thus, imprinted genes demonstrate differential DNA methylation.
+Thus, imprinted alleles demonstrate differential DNA methylation.
 Imprinted genes occur in clusters referred to as imprinted domains and are regulated in cis (on the same chromosome) by imprinting centers (ICs).
 ICs are comprised of differentially methylated regions (DMRs) of DNA.
 (See "Inheritance patterns of monogenic disorders (Mendelian and non-Mendelian)", section on 'Parent-of-origin effects (imprinting)'.)